haskellweekly/haskellweekly/data/newsletter/issue-211.markdown

   > The Overloaded:Unit is the third and the last of the new features of recent overloaded 0.2.1 release.

 - [Types vs. datatypes vs. typeclasses in Haskell](https://jesseevers.com/haskell-types/) by Jesse Evers
   > There are three consecutive chapters in HPFP named Datatypes, Types, and Typeclasses.
-Those all sound very similar―in this article, I attempt to explain the differences between them.
+Those all sound very similar --- in this article, I attempt to explain the differences between them.

 - [Why I use typed functional programming](http://luizsol.com/why-functional-programming/) by Luiz Sol
   > Functional programming languages and architectures provides many features that offer, in my opinion, more benefits than disadvantages when compared to their imperative counterparts.